stonetre/GIM/README.md

 python data/generate_dataset_multi.py
 '''

-For water treatment datasets can be downloaded from the [website] (https://itrust.sutd.edu.sg/itrust-labs_datasets/dataset_info/).

 ## Test dataset results
 The dynamic process inferred for time steps 4000-5000 on the training set is illustrated in the following animation.
 For a higher resolution video, click the link below.